-Noise is random and unwanted competing sound.
+Noise is random unwanted competing sound.
 It is the most corruptive acoustical distortion.

-As specular reflections, noise generated from within the room or an adjoining area will also distort imaging
+As specular reflections -- noise generated from within the room or an adjoining area distorts imaging

 and the spatial impression of sound fields.
-But noise also erases musical harmonic detail, muddys timbre, and reduces dynamic range.
+Noise also erases musical harmonic detail, skews timbre, and reduces dynamic range.
 Noise distorts audio.

 1 - 2 - 3 - 4 > next